okohll/abdocs/content/docs/integrations/complex-example.md

 Each step is created using Zapier's Webhooks integration - this is a flexible, general purpose integration suitable for communicating with many different companies' APIs.

 **Step 1** is what Zapier calls a 'catch hook'.
 It's a single purpose URL they will generate to allow you to push data to them.
-Once that step is created, we can create a matching workflow view in agileBase which contains the company number we wish to query Endole for.
+Once that step is created, we can create a matching workflow view in Agilebase which contains the company number we wish to query Endole for.
 We created a simple view with just one field, the company number.
 We then turned on a [PUSH API]({{<relref "Setting-up-the-PUSH-API">}}) using the URL Zapier provided.
-That's as simple as pasting in the URL into the provided space in the agileBase view:
+That's as simple as pasting in the URL into the provided space in the Agilebase view:

 ![Endole Zapier push link](/endole-push-url.png)